lihanrui/personal-page-react/ARCHITECTURE.md

 # Architecture Guide

-This guide explains the architecture, design patterns, and component relationships in Henry's Personal Page.
+This guide explains the architecture, design patterns, and component relationships in Hanrui Li | Software Engineer.

 ## 🏗️ Overview